11 Best Websites to Practice Coding for Beginners in 2024

 3. Better Programming

 As its name suggests, this blog is devoted to improving your programming.
-With posts on a range of topics in web design and coding, Better Programming features content from multiple industry pros and introductory and advanced content, there’s truly something for everyone.
-As with Hackr.io, though, those concentrating on a specific topic may want something more focused.
+With posts on a range of topics in web design and coding, Better Programming features content from multiple industry pros on both introductory and advanced content.
+There’s truly something for everyone.
+As with Hackr.io, those concentrating on a specific topic may want something more focused.

-Disclaimer: The information in this blog is current as of 16 August 2021.
-For updated information visit https://flatironschool.com/.
+Disclaimer: The information in this blog is current as of 23 October 2023.
+Current policies, offerings, procedures, and programs may differ.

 The Data on Barbie, Greta Gerwig, and Best Director Snubs at the Oscars